NameRead

 Timeline

-Mispronouncing names isn’t a language problem, but a confidence and social friction issue.
-Research (36 participants) showed people avoid public mistakes, not correct pronunciation itself.
+Research (36 participants) showed people avoid public mistakes about name pronunciation, not correct pronunciation itself.

 Research

-To understand the behaviors around name pronunciation, we reviewed 4 name-pronunciation tools + 4 meeting platforms and uncovered a gap.
+To understand the competitive industry, we reviewed 4 name-pronunciation tools + 4 meeting platforms:

-Almost none of the tools enable private practice pre-meeting.
+Almost none of the name-pronunciation tools enable private practice pre-meeting.

-None of the platforms offer one-tap in-meeting audio playback.
+None of the meeting platforms offer one-tap in-meeting audio playback.

 Concept Direction